Skip to content

 How much you get depends on your circumstances and there is no guarantee that you will receive a payment.
 We can pay DHP for different periods of time.

-With the exception of under occupancy and benefit cap awards, most awards are for short-term periods only, with the usual award being for 13 weeks.
-We normally do not renew awards unless your circumstances are very severe.
+With the exception of under occupancy and benefit cap awards, most awards are for short-term periods only, with the usual award being for 13 or 26 weeks.
+We may renew awards if your circumstances are very severe.

 How payments are made